Finite-size corrections to Fermi's golden rule: I. Decay rates: Two-body decay:

 \subsection{Average energy in the wave zone}

-A kinetic energy of the wave function at a finite $t$ is not a constant.
-A state vector evolves with the Scr\"{o}dinger equation of a total Hamiltonian composed of the free part $H_0$ and the interaction part $H_{int}$ derived by the Lagrangian, Eq.\,$(\ref{decay-interaction})$
+The kinetic energy of the wave function at finite $t$ is not a constant.
+The state vector evolves with the Schr\"{o}dinger equation of a total Hamiltonian composed of a free part $H_\text{int}$ derived by the Lagrangian, Eq. \eqref{eq74}:

-From perturbative expansion, a solution satisfying the boundary condition $|\Psi(0) \rangle=|\psi_1 \rangle$ is,
+From perturbative expansion, a solution satisfying the boundary condition $|\Psi(0)\rangle = |\psi_1\rangle$ is